LosmanDev/PowerShell-Commands-Scripts/README.md

   # Quickly checks if there is any corruption in the system image.
  DISM /Online /Cleanup-Image /ScanHealth

-  # Performs a detailed scan of the system image for corruption.
- DISM /Online /Cleanup-Image /RestoreHealth

   # Repairs detected corruption in the system image by downloading and replacing damaged files.
  DISM /Online /Cleanup-Image /StartComponentCleanup